lizmat/raku-all-modules/gfldex/perl6-meta6-bin/README.md

     --base=master # branch in upstream repo
     --repo-name # defaults to repo name provided in META6.info

+Pull request need to tell github where to create the PR at.
+That in turn requires a proper `META6.json` to get the repo name from.

 # Config dir

 The config dir resides at `~/.meta6` and holds a folder called `skeleton` for